 He lines up at the penalty spot... he focuses on the ball... moves to his left... he draws back his foot.
 He comes in.

 As Hal hangs onto the cliff edge with Delmar standing on his foot, Hal whips out a knife that he obtained from Frank earlier in the film and stabs it into Delmar's leg.
-As per the BBFC's comments about the film's sight of knives, the shot of the knife
+As per the BBFC's comments about the film's sight of knives, the shot of

-being whipped out was reduced to tone down the focus on the open blade, and after Hal stabs it into Delmar's leg the shot of it embedded with blood running from the wound was also deleted.
+the knife being whipped out was reduced to tone down the focus on the open blade, and after Hal stabs it into Delmar's leg the shot of it embedded with blood running from the wound was also deleted.

 Cinema Cuts: Adios

 A short while later, with the numbers of Qualen's gang seriously diminished, his unwilling sidekick Travers (Rex Linn) finally loses it and radios Qualen angrily to inform him that Gabe is still alive, despite their best efforts.
-At the end of their
+At the end of

-slightly less angry manner.
+Walker in a slightly less angry manner.

-The BBFC cuts issued for the remainder of the film simply stated general reductions to the distributor, but the only further change that would appear to have been made is a removal of a bloody close-up of Qualen's face just before he dies in the final
+The BBFC cuts issued for the remainder of the film simply stated general reductions to the distributor, but the only further change that would appear to have been made is a removal of a bloody close-up of Qualen's face just before he dies in

 BBFC Video Cuts

-Clearly aided by its 15 rating, Cliffhanger went on to make almost £8,000,000 (approximately £14,000,000 in today's money) during its theatrical run in the UK, and just a few months later the film was back at Soho Square for home video
+Clearly aided by its 15 rating, Cliffhanger went on to make almost £8,000,000 (approximately £14,000,000 in today's money) during its theatrical run in the UK, and just a few months later the film was back at Soho Square for home

-home, and as a result a video release of a film could be treated more strictly by the BBFC than it was in its theatrical version.
+viewing in the home, and as a result a video release of a film could be treated more strictly by the BBFC than it was in its theatrical version.
 Cliffhanger would be no exception in this instance.

 In addition to the cuts made for the cinema version (which amounted on PAL video to 65 seconds due to the differing frame rate), the BBFC requested an additional 16 seconds of cuts to the film.
 The first was a line of racist dialogue from Delmar.
-After

-Gabe has felled Kynette with the pickaxe, female villain Kristel (Caroline Goodall) heads off to plant some C4 in an attempt to kill Gabe - and possibly Kynette if he doesn't make it out in time.
-As Kristel moves to leave, Delmar says to her:
+After Gabe has felled Kynette with the pickaxe, female villain Kristel (Caroline Goodall) heads off to plant some C4 in an attempt to kill Gabe - and possibly Kynette if he doesn't make it out in time.
+As Kristel moves to leave, Delmar says to

 Good, and blow up that black bastard while you're at it.
 Save me the time of doing it meself.